Step-by-Step Guide To Applying For Full Erasmus Mundus Scholarships in Europe

 STEP 7: Mark your calendar, procure the documents, and Lodge your application!

-Once you’ve decided on the three programs, calculate how much time you’ve got.
+Once you’ve decided which programs you'll apply to (maximum of three), calculate how much time you’ve got.
 The call for applications usually open in November and close in December, but it’s a good idea to check their websites as early as you can to give you ample time to secure the documents.
 I'd say preparations can start as early as June.

 You also need to start planning early if you're required to submit a proof of English language proficiency.
 I'd say that if you're eyeing for a 2018 entry and sare ubmitting your application in December 2017, you should take the language proficiency exam in July 2017 at the latest.